wasifzaman182/Safety-Critical-Systems/README.md

     members and the communities we serve, do hereby commit ourselves to the highest ethical and professional conduct and agree:

-### To uphold the highest standards of integrity, responsible behaviour, and ethical conduct in professional activities.
+### To hold the highest standards of integrity, responsible behaviour, and ethical conduct in professional activities.
     1. Prioritize the safety, health, and welfare of the public in professional activities.
     2. Strive to comply with ethical design principles and promote sustainable development practices.
     3. Protect the privacy of individuals and disclose factors that might pose risks to the public or the environment